jonpugh/goatscripts/README.md

 ## `git-ref`

-> Print the branch or tag name of the current directory of a cloned git repo.
-Use `--type` to show if it is a branch or tag.

 ```
 git-ref [OPTIONS]

-Prints the branch or tag of the current git repository.
+Print the branch or tag of the current git repository.

 Options:

   -t, --type    Print the git reference type ('branch' or 'tag').

-    If PWD is tracking a branch, print "branch".
+    If PWD is tracking a branch, print 'branch'.
-    If PWD is in a DETACHED HEAD state, and there is a tag for the SHA, print "tag".
+    If PWD is in a DETACHED HEAD state, and there is a tag for the SHA, print 'tag'.
-    If the PWD is in a DETACHED HEAD state, and there is no tag, exit with an error.
+    If the PWD is in a DETACHED HEAD state, and there is no tag, print 'sha'.
 ```

 ## History